-Fourteen graduating seniors completed exit surveys in 2017-2018, and nine graduating seniors completed surveys in 2018-2019, with results shown below.
-These two cohorts of students represented the third and fourth graduating groups of seniors in our recently established degree program.
+Five of the nine graduating seniors completed exit surveys in 2019-2020, with results shown below.
+This cohort of students represented the fifth graduating group of seniors in the ESS degree program.
 Students rated the quality of the ESS program (1 = poor; 2 = fair; 3 = good; 4 = excellent) for questions related to developing their communication skills, interdisciplinary teamwork, and environmental problem solving.
-The average score on scientific literature increased to 3.9 this year, the highest of the four years to date.
-The average score on communication skills has remained relatively stable at 3.6 or 3.7 for the past three years.
-Progress on working collaboratively on an interdisciplinary capstone team increased from 3.5 to 3.8 this past year, while the environmental problem-solving average scores have remained stable at 3.8 or 3.9 for the past three years.
+The average score on scientific literature was 3.6 this year, showing a slight decline from the previous year's high mark of 3.9.
+The average score on communication skills has remained stable at 3.6 or 3.7 for the past four years.
+Progress on working collaboratively on an interdisciplinary capstone team remained stable this year at 3.8, which was the same score achieved the previous year.
+The environmental problem-solving average scores also have remained stable at 3.8 or 3.9 for the past four years.
+Overall, student perceptions of progress in these key areas related to our program goals have remained stable and high over the last several years.

 Average scores from ESS senior exit survey results for four survey questions related to student learning outcomes.
 Questions about the quality of the ESS program components could be answered on a scale of 1 (poor) to 4 (excellent).
 The values shown for each year are the mean scores on a scale of 1 to 4 from those students who provided answers to each specific question.
-Sample sizes (n = 1 number of students who completed the senior exit survey) are shown for each academic year.
+Sample sizes (n = number of students who completed the senior exit survey) are shown for each academic year.

-Survey Associated Academic Year Question Learning 2015-2016 2016-2017 2017-2018 2018-2019 Question Outcome (n = 6) (n = 8) (n = 14) (n = 9) Use of scientific literature 1.
-Communication skills 3.2 3.7 3.6 3.9 Communicating scientific information 1.
-Communication skills 3.3 3.6 3.6 3.7 Collaborative capstone teamwork 2.
-Interdisciplinary teamwork 1 1 3.5 3.8 Environmental problem solving 3.
-Environmental problem solving 3.5 3.8 3.9 3.9
+Associated Academic Year Survey Question Learning Outcome 2015-16 (n = 6) 2016-17 (n = 8) 2017-18 (n = 14) 2018-19 (n = 9) 2019-20 (n = 5) Use of scientific literature 1.
+Communication skills 3.2 3.7 3.6 3.9 3.6 Communicating scientific information 1.
+Communication skills 3.3 3.6 3.6 3.7 3.6 Collaborative capstone teamwork 2.
+Interdisciplinary teamwork 1 1 3.5 3.8 3.8 Environmental problem solving 3.
+Environmental problem solving 3.5 3.8 3.9 3.9 3.8